JonoCameron/pl-sevstack/logbook.md

 `/in /out                                                                                                                 `

-So volume mapping has to be specified as `<hostDir>:<containerDir>` otherwise it won't find the directory it wants outside of the container.
-The two directories in the last line have to match the directories in the second line.
+So volume mapping has to be specified as `<hostDir>:<containerDir>` otherwise the plugin won't find the directory it wants outside of the container.
+The two directories in the last line have to match the directories in the second line. i.e, here `/in` is the host machine directory and it is mapping into the container at `/incoming` and then `/outgoing` in the container is mapped to `/out` on the host machine